acudworth3/component-library-poc/docs/project-notes.md

 - These have been added to `./github`
 - They were AI Generated

-A few things I would in a PR template
+A few things I would include in a PR template

 - link to a ticket or issue system.
 Example: JIRA, ADO, github issues
 - PR Title with conventional Commit Sytnax